sleemCode/trading_blog_app/template/prompt-create-v1.md

 ## Instructions

-You have on option for this task: create a new blog post.
+You have on option for this task: create a new blog post around 1,500-2,500 words.
 Please follow the instructions below based on your chosen option.

 ### Creating a New Blog Post